smguilia/overview-1/manage-scc.md

 * Check whether user list visibility restrictions are configured
 * Check whether API key creation is limited and configured
 * Check whether service ID creation is limited and configured
+* Ensure no more than 3 user administrators are defined for IAM

 ## Governing resource configuration for platform servcies
 {: #govern-platform}

 As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the platform services that you're working with in {{site.data.keyword.cloud_notm}}.

 [Config rules](#x3084914){: term} are used to enforce the configuration standards that you want to implement across your accounts.
 For more details about the data that you can use to create a rule, review the following table.